-The city and county, recognizing the value of their existing housing stock, and embodied energy in existing buildings will encourage its preservation and rehabilitation through its land use policies and regulations.
-Special efforts will be made to preserve and rehabilitate existing housing serving low_s-and moderate, and middle income individuals and households.
+The city and county, recognizing the value of their existing housing stock, will encourage its preservation and rehabilitation through its land use policies and regulations.
+Special efforts will be made to preserve and rehabilitate existing housing serving lowand moderateand middle income individuals and households.